 Offences and penalties

 The following offences apply to the breeding of dogs.

 - Anybody found guilty of keeping a dog breeding establishment without a licence may be subject to a fine not exceeding £2,500.

 - Anybody found guilty of failing to comply with the conditions of their licence may be subject to a fine not exceeding £2,500.

 - Anybody found guilty of obstructing or delaying an Inspector or authorised Veterinary Surgeon or Veterinary Practitioner in the exercising of their powers may be fined up to a maximum of £1,000.

 If found guilty under this Act, the defendants licence may be cancelled and they may be disqualified from keeping a dog breeding establishment for such length of time as the Court thinks fit.

 Copies of the Breeding of Dogs Act 1973 and other legislation mentioned in this information leaflet can be purchased from The Office of Public Sector Information.
 There is a link to the website at the bottom of this page.

 A copy of the Breeding of Dogs Act 1973 can be viewed at the Council Offices where you may also obtain a copy of the Council’s standard licence conditions, an application form and further help and advice.

-Application forms are also available by contacting the Licensing Team using the details in the ‘Contacts’ tab above or by downloading a copy of the application form via the ‘Downloads’ tab.
+Application forms are also available by contacting the Licensing Team or downloading a copy of the application form in the download section.